 Your click of the "I Agree" button is a symbol of your signature indicating that you have read, understand, accept and agree to the terms of this Agreement, and constitutes your representation that you are duly authorized to bind the customer to these Terms and Conditions.
 You may print this Agreement for your records using the Print feature of your browser.

-Industrial Wastewater Discharge Permits are issued in one of four forms, dependent on the type of discharger, volume, and discharge characteristics.
+Industrial Wastewater Discharge Permits are issued in one of four forms, dependent on the type of discharge, volume, and discharge characteristics.
 No user of the City sewerage system requiring a permit may discharge wastewater without obtaining a wastewater discharge permit.
 The four permits types are:

 - Class I Wastewater Discharge Permits - Issued to any user subject to Federal Categorical Pretreatment Standards, or having industrial flows greater than 25,000 gallons per day, or that has a reasonable potential for adversely affecting the operation of the wastewater treatment plant or for violating any pretreatment standard or requirement.

-- Class II Wastewater Discharge Permit - Issued to any user discharging wastewater other than domestic waste, or that has a reasonable potential to adversely affect the City of Ontario collection system or POTW, but is not required to obtain a Class I permit.
+- Class II Wastewater Discharge Permit - Issued to any user discharging wastewater other than domestic waste, or that has a reasonable potential to adversely affect the City of Ontario collection system or POTW but is not required to obtain a Class I permit.

 - Class IZ Industrial Wastewater Permit - Issued to any user who is subject to Categorical Pretreatment Standards, does not discharge industrial waste, and only discharges domestic waste into the sewerage system.